kusumi/fileobj/doc/README.list_of_options.md

           --command             Print list of editor commands and exit.
 Also see :help.
           --sitepkg             Print python(1) site-package directory and exit.
+          --lsblk               Print list of block devices and exit.
+This prints character devices on some platforms.
           --version             show program's version number and exit